pytorch/captum/docs/algorithms.md

 Input X Gradient is an extension of the saliency approach, taking the gradients of the output with respect to the input and multiplying by the input feature values.
 One intuition for this approach considers a linear model; the gradients are simply the coefficients of each input, and the product of the input with a coefficient corresponds to the total contribution of the feature to the linear model's output.

 ### Guided Backpropagation
-Guided backpropagation computes the gradient of the target output with respect the input, but backpropagation of ReLU functions is overridden so that only non-negative gradients are backpropagated (any negative gradients are set to 0).
+Guided backpropagation computes the gradient of the target output with respect to the input, but backpropagation of ReLU functions is overridden so that only non-negative gradients are backpropagated (any negative gradients are set to 0).
 Guided backpropagation was proposed in the context of an all-convolutional network and is generally used for convolutional networks, although the approach can be applied generically.

 To learn more about Guided Backpropagation, visit the following resources:
 - [Original paper](https://arxiv.org/abs/1412.6806)

 ### Guided GradCAM
 Guided GradCAM computes the element-wise product of [guided backpropagation](###Guided-Backpropagation) attributions with upsampled (layer) [GradCAM](###GradCAM) attributions.
-GradCAM attributions are computed with respect to a layer, and attributions are upsampled to match the input size.
+GradCAM attributions are computed with respect to a given layer, and attributions are upsampled to match the input size.
 This approach is designed for convolutional neural networks.
 The chosen layer is often the last convolutional layer in the network, but any layer that is spatially aligned with the input can be provided.